MateuszPuchacz/mateuszpuchacz/README.md

 ## What I Do

-I work with retail sales, inventory and supply chain data, building reporting solutions that support business decision-making across multiple markets.
+I work with retail sales, inventory and supply chain data, building reporting solutions that support business decision making for few deparments.

 <table>
 <tr>